DevExpress/testcafe/docs/articles/documentation/reference/test-api/selector/parent.md

 Selector().parent(index) → Selector
 ```

-Finds all parents of all nodes in the matched set and filters them by index.
+Finds the parents of all nodes in the matched set and filters them by index.

 Argument | Type   | Description
 -------- | ------ | --------------